lizmat/articles/its-time-to-rak-2.md

 ## One dash vs two dash

-If an option is specified by a single dash, then all of its letters are considered to be separate single letter options.
-So `-im` is really short for specifying the `i` and `m` options.
-Since `rak` by itself does not not have any single letter options, this implies that single letter options are always custom options.
-More about that later.
+If an option is specified by a single dash, then all of its letters are considered to be separate single letter option.
+So `-im` is really short for specifying the `i` and `m` option.
+Since `rak` by itself does not not have any single letter options, this implies that a single letter option is always a custom option.
+But more about that later.
+Single letter options are sometimes referred to as a "short option".

 If an option is specified with two dashes, then all of the identifying letters after that, are considered to be the name of the option.
 So `--foo` is specifying the `foo` option.
+This is sometimes referred to as a "long option".

-## Specifying boolean flags
+## Boolean flags

-Any option that starts with one or two dashes, and which is **not** followed by a equal sign (`=`), is considered to be a boolean flag, by default indicating *True*.
-The default meaning of a boolean flag can be reversed in two ways:
+Any option that starts with one or two dashes, and which is **not** followed by a equal sign (`=`), is considered to be a boolean flag.
+If only a name is specified, the flag is considerd to be *True*.
+The meaning of a boolean flag can be changed to *False* in two ways:

 ### --/foo